'Halloween Kills' to stream on Peacock at same time it plays in theaters | Entertainment

 'Halloween Kills' to stream on Peacock at same time it plays in theaters

-Horror flick "Halloween Kills" will stream on Comcast Corp's Peacock streaming service starting on the same day it debuts in movie theaters next month, distributor Universal Pictures said in a statement on Thursday.
+Horror flick "Halloween Kills" will stream on Comcast Corp's Peacock streaming service next month starting on the same day it debuts in movie theaters, distributor Universal Pictures said in a statement on Thursday.
+That movie generated $105.8 million in global box office sales, and Comcast executives said it also helped boost subscribers to Peacock.

-Horror flick "Halloween Kills" will stream on Comcast Corp's Peacock streaming service starting on the same day it debuts in movie theaters next month, distributor Universal Pictures said in a statement on Thursday.
+Horror flick "Halloween Kills" will stream on Comcast Corp's Peacock streaming service next month starting on the same day it debuts in movie theaters, distributor Universal Pictures said in a statement on Thursday.
 The strategy is a shift from Comcast's earlier plan to send the film exclusively to theaters beginning Oct.
-15. Hollywood studios have been experimenting with release strategies as cinemas work to recover from COVID-19 closures and media companies try to boost interest in their streaming offerings.
+15. Hollywood studios have been experimenting with release patterns as cinemas work to recover from COVID-19 closures and media companies try to boost interest in their streaming offerings.

-Cinema operators including AMC Entertainment, Cineworld Plc and Cinemark Holdings Inc say the streaming option eats in to their business and have urged studios to stick with theater-only debuts.
+Cinema operators including AMC Entertainment, Cineworld Plc and Cinemark Holdings Inc say the streaming option eats into their business and have urged studios to stick with theater-only debuts.
 "Halloween Kills" stars Jamie Lee Curtis in a follow-up to the 2018 revival of the classic horror franchise.
+People who want to stream the new movie at home will need a subscription to the $5-a-month Peacock Premium or to Peacock Premium Plus, which costs $10 per month.
+The film will not be available on the free version of Peacock.

+Universal employed the same strategy for "The Boss Baby" animated family sequel in July.
+That movie generated $105.8 million in global box office sales, and Comcast executives said it also helped boost subscribers to Peacock.
+For theaters, the Delta variant of COVID-19 has slowed a hoped-for comeback in moviegoing.
+Upcoming films scheduled for this year include James Bond movie "No Time to Die," sci-fi epic "Dune" and Marvel movie "Eternals."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)